I started drawing and painting at age six without my parents knowing I was born Deaf. I grew up in San Diego,

 All of my childhood life, I was always creating new pieces, and exhibited my artwork—everything from painting rocks to canvases—at art fairs, in contests, and at galleries from childhood to high school.
 I went on to study graphic design and painting at the National Technical Institute of the Deaf and Rochester Institute of Technology in New York and earned a master’s degree in computer graphic design and painting.

-I worked as a graphic designer for 20 years.
+I worked as a graphic designer for 20+ years.
 I was a graphic designer at Xerox in San Diego.
 My next job was as a palette designer for 20th Century Fox, where I created color palettes to colorize classic black and white films such as Casablanca, King Kong, Sherlock Holmes, and numerous John Wayne films.
 In 1991, I moved to Seattle, where I worked as a graphic designer for Microsoft Corporation designing Windows icons.
-I unexpectedly got laid off.
-I decided it was time to get back to painting.
-I took a couple of workshops in preparation for my return to painting business.
-For eight years, I painted everything from portraits to landscapes and cityscapes to still life.

 Artist's Statement